 Grizzly Creek and van Duzen parks are located well off the beaten path, along the van Duzen River about 15 miles east of Highway 101.
 The sublime Cheatham Grove is the highlight of the region.
 Although the parks have several other old-growth groves and some nice places to swim, they don’t offer a whole lot of really good hiking.
 If you’re a Star Wars fan, however, Cheatham Grove might be worth the trip since it’s where the famous steadicam shots from Return of the Jedi were filmed.

-Grizzly Creek has two separate areas.
-By far the best redwoods are in Cheatham Grove, which is in the western part of the park.
-The grove, which is adjacent to van Duzen County Park, has a three-quarter-mile-long trail and some environmental campsites.
+Grizzly Creek has two disconnected parts.
+By far the best redwoods are in Cheatham Grove, which is adjacent to van Duzen County Park.
+This area is relatively undeveloped, with just a three-quarter-mile-long trail and some environmental campsites.

 Grizzly Creek’s campground is fairly popular.
 The small campground sits right next to Highway 36, so there’s a little traffic noise, but it’s not too bad — maybe a car every few minutes.
 The campground has some small redwoods on one side and the Van Duzen River on the other.